jinagamvasubabu/java8/README.md

 filter(Predicate) lazy

 #Mapping Operation:
 A mapper is modeled by function interface.
+Map returns the stream
+<R> Stream<R> map(Function<T, R> mapper);

+#FlatMap:
+A flatmapper takes two arguments one is element of Type T and returns an element of type Stream<R>
+It is a stream of streams.Thus the stream of streams is flattened and become Flatmap

+#Reduction:
+More kind of aggregate functions in SQL like min,max,sum etc